sourcegraph/about/content/blogposts/2023/cheating-is-all-you-need.md

 Ahem.
 As I was saying, like Baby AWS, Cody is *also* a baby with special powers, and honestly… we don’t know how powerful it’s going to get.
 It seems to be accelerating, if anything.

-Oh, and you can try it for free.
+Oh, and anyone can [sign up to get access](https://sourcegraph.typeform.com/cody-signup).

 OK so anyway here’s how Cody works: